Breaking Bad meets Samuel Beckett’s Krapp’s Last Tape. The Hit is a black comedy for one puppet with obsessive compulsive disorder.

 The puppet playing Mikey also gives a short after show talk about his inspirations for creating the role.

-The Hit is a Wellcome Trust funded project exploring the nature of cognitive dissonance and how we are perhaps not the autonomous individuals we are given to believe we are.
+The Hit was originally funded by Wellcome Trust to explore the nature of cognitive dissonance and how we are perhaps not the autonomous individuals we are given to believe we are.
 We see a tough guy, who knows what he knows and gets what he wants, begin to crumble as his assumptions about life start to evaporate.
 Ultimately we are left with hope, but only through transformation.

 The after show talk reflects on the fate of Mikey whilst elaborating on the pleasurable cognitive dissonance of watching a puppet and drawing comparisons with the less pleasurable cognitive dissonance theory of Leon Festinger and what it can tell us about the way we perceive the world.

 Porl Cooper, Programming/Producing in Harrogate, Sheffield and Birmingham

 Really great work from @StrangefaceTC #TheHit @Summerhallery this afternoon.
 Skilful, interesting and funny puppetry.
 Still thinking about how I responded to and with the cast, human and otherwise.
 Chris Kirkwood, Chief Executive, Lincoln Drill Hall